Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Symmetric Poisson CGL extensions of Cartan type

-\begin{remark} {\rm Given a symmetrizable generalized Cartan matrix $A$, the authors of \cite{ShenWeng:DBS} introduced the notion of (several versions of) {\it double Bott-Samelson cells} for Kac-Moody groups associated to $A$ and studied cluster structures on them via cluster ensembles.
-Associated to a sequence ${\bf i} = (s_{i_1}, \ldots, s_{i_n})$ in $[1, r]$ one may consider the (single) Bott-Samelson cell ${\rm Conf}_{{\bf i}}^e(\calC_{\rm sc})$ defined in \cite{GSW:aug} which is isomorphic to a principal Zariski open subset of $\CC^n$ as algebraic varieties, where sc stands for ``simply connected".
-While the approaches \cite{GSW:aug, ShenWeng:DBS} to cluster structures are very different from that in \cite{GY:Poi-CGL}, one may ask whether the cluster structures obtained in \cite{ShenWeng:DBS} can also be derived via the symmetric Poisson CGL approach.
-We will prove in a separate work that this is indeed the case.
-More precisely, we will prove that the strongly symmetric Poisson CGL extension in Theorem \ref{thm:Cartan}, for the special choice of $c = (-2d_{i_j})_{j \in J}$, gives rise to the same cluster structure on ${\rm Conf}_{{\bf i}}^e(\calC_{\rm sc})$ from \cite{GSW:aug,ShenWeng:DBS}, for which $J$ is the exchange set, and $E^tQE_{n \times J}$ is the initial mutation matrix. $\diamond$ } \end{remark}
+Given a symmetrizable generalized Cartan matrix $A$, Shen and Weng introduced in \cite{ShenWeng:DBS} (several versions of) {\it double Bott-Samelson cells} for Kac-Moody groups associated to $A$ and studied cluster structures on them via cluster ensembles.
+In particular, associated to a sequence ${\bf i} = ({i_1}, \ldots, {i_n})$ in $[1, r]$ one has the (single) Bott-Samelson cell ${\rm Conf}_{{\bf i}}^e(\calC_{\rm sc})$ defined in \cite{GSW:aug} which is isomorphic to a principal Zariski open subset of $\CC^n$, where sc stands for ``simply connected".
+An initial mutation matrix for the cluster structure on ${\rm Conf}_{{\bf i}}^e(\calC_{\rm sc})$, which we denote by $M_{SW}$, is described on \cite[Page 51]{ShenWeng:DBS}.